Pairwise Representation Learning for Event Coreference

 \subsection{Cross-document Event Coreference}

-\paragraph{Dataset} We use the ECB+ corpus to train and test our model \cite{cybulska2014using}.
+\paragraph{Dataset} We use the ECB+ \cite{cybulska2014using} corpus to train and test our model.
 ECB+ is the largest and most popular dataset for cross-document Event Coreference, which is extended from ECB \cite{bejan-harabagiu-2010-unsupervised}.
-For each topic in ECB, \citet{cybulska2014using} added a subtopic that talks about a different event belongs to a same topic.
-We follow the same setup that previous work did \cite{cybulska2015bag, kenyon2018resolving, barhom2019revisiting}, and the detailed statistics is shown in Table \ref{tab:ecbstat}.
+For each topic in ECB, \citet{cybulska2014using} add different but similar events as subtopics.
+We follow the same setup as previous work \cite{cybulska2015bag, kenyon-dean-etal-2018-resolving, barhom-etal-2019-revisiting}.
+The detailed statistics are shown in Table \ref{tab:ecbstat}.
 For both training and evaluation, we use gold event mentions.
-ECB+ annotates arguments of each event in the same sentence, but does not annotate the role of the arguments, and also does not annotate which event the arguments belong to.
+ECB+ also annotates coreference between entities that are arguments of events.
+We also use gold entity mentions to evaluate Entity Coreference on ECB+.

 \paragraph{Preprocessing:} \enspace